- — Kosher, Non-GMO, Organic, Raw, Vegan

 Health Benefits of Dried Sage

-The organic sage plant contains a great number of antioxidants and is a very potent antibacterial agent.
+The organic sage plant contains a significant number of antioxidants and is a very potent antibacterial agent.
 Therefore, it benefits your health in many ways, especially your immune and digestive systems.
-Sage is rich in nutrients, like all herbs.
-However, as it’s a spice you really can’t eat much of it.
+It is rich in nutrients, like all herbs.
+However, as it’s a spice, that you can’t eat much of it.
 Therefore, you only get a small nutritional boost by flavoring your meals with organic sage leaves.

 Positive effects of this herb on your body parts come from the volatile oils it contains.
-This is the reason why organic sage oil is often used in aromatherapy.
+That is the reason why organic sage oil is often used in aromatherapy.
 Sage extracts are also rather popular, but enjoying the herb itself is better for you.

-Organic sage leaves are non-toxic for dogs and cats.
-However, they don’t benefit your animal particularly and can cause an allergy or digestive problems.
+This product is non-toxic for dogs and cats.
+However, they don’t benefit your animal particularly and can cause an allergy or digestive problem.
 Therefore, you shouldn’t season your pet’s dinner with sage.

-Dry sage is the most popular form of this herb used by chefs the world over.
+Dry sage is the most popular form of this herb used by chefs worldwide.
 This herb is a staple ingredient in many cuisines, especially in Europe, the Middle East, and America.
 Its pleasant peppery flavor goes well with anything, but it’s especially good with cheeses and fish.

-There is a great number of recipes that include sage.
-In fact, you can add the herb to almost any dish from salads to chili.
+Many recipes include sage.
+You can add the herb to almost any dish from salads to chili.
 Some people take it as far as to make sage vinegar, butter, and salt.
-However, few things beat dried organic sage leaves.
-This particular form of herb keeps best, so you can stock up on Organic Sage from Food To Live and enjoy experimenting with recipes,
+However, only a few things beat dried organic sage leaves, since it stores for long, so you can stock up on Organic Sage from Food To Live and enjoy experimenting with recipes,

 How to Store

 Store dry sage leaves in an airtight container and keeps it somewhere cool.
-Sage doesn’t spoil unless it goes moldy from moisture contamination.
+It doesn’t rot unless it goes moldy from moisture contamination.
 However, any spice will lose the potency of its flavor after a few years.
-This means you’ll need to up the amount of it you use in recipes.
-Note that you can substitute fresh herb for dry sage leaves using 1 teaspoon of dry product for 1 tablespoon of fresh in a recipe.
+It means you’ll need to up the amount of it you use in recipes.
+Note that you can substitute fresh herb for dry sage leaves using one teaspoon of dry product for one tablespoon of raw in a recipe.